gwagner57/OEMjs/README.md

 # OEMjs
 ## A Low Code Business App Framework

-OEMjs implements the ***Object Event Modeling*** paradigm for model-based business application engineering, based on the ideas of the MVC architecure paradigm, the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) metaphor, and the (Event Modeling)[https://eventmodeling.org/posts/what-is-event-modeling/] approach.
-See (Object Event Modeling for DES and IS Engineering)[https://ceur-ws.org/Vol-3211/CR_099.pdf].
+OEMjs implements the ***Object Event Modeling*** paradigm for model-based business application engineering, based on the ideas of the MVC architecure paradigm, the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) metaphor, and the [Event Modeling](https://eventmodeling.org/posts/what-is-event-modeling/) approach.
+See [Object Event Modeling for DES and IS Engineering](https://ceur-ws.org/Vol-3211/CR_099.pdf).

 OEMjs allows defining